Manta-Network/docs/docs/calamari/DevelopOnDolphin.md

 ## Development Tools

-* `SDK`: A set of functionality which connects your public address (polkadot-js), your private addresses (`manta-signer`) and manages the creation of the payloads required for `MantaPay` extrinsics.
-In order to use the Calamari SDK please refer to [SDK](SDK.md) section.
+* `manta.js Javascript SDK`: A set of functionality which connects your public address (polkadot-js), your private addresses (`manta-signer`) and manages the creation of the payloads required for `MantaPay` extrinsics.
+In order to use the Calamari SDK please refer to [manta.s Javascript SDK](SDK.md) section.
 * `Manta-Signer`: The signer is a desktop application which generates zero knowledge proofs and manages the private keys of your UTXOs.
 The signer is open sourced and you find instruction to set it up locally at [manta-signer](https://github.com/Manta-Network/manta-signer).
 * [zombienet](https://github.com/paritytech/zombienet) or the deprecated [polkadot-launch](https://github.com/paritytech/polkadot-launch) tool can help you set up a full relaychain + parachain network.